hollow-earth/careerlens/README.md

 Some current limitations include:

 - Linux is the only platform on which CareerLens has been tested.
-The project was specifically developed and tested on EndeavourOS using Linux kernel 7.1.9-arch1-2.
+The project was specifically developed and tested on EndeavourOS (Linux).
 Windows and macOS have not been tested.
 - Ollama must already be installed and configured, including a compatible model.
 - Playwright must already be installed and configured, including the required browser binaries.
 - The default LLM model may require significant system resources.
 Performance will depend heavily on the model and available hardware.
 - Job browsing currently loads a limited number of results rather than implementing full infinite scrolling (currently 100, sorted by most recent).
 - Scraping currently runs to completion once started; proper cancellation and interruption handling are planned.
-The current workaround is to close the UI with Ctrl+Q and terminate the underlying process with Ctrl+C
+The current workaround is to close the UI with Ctrl+Q and terminate the underlying process with Ctrl+C.
 - Some internal components are functional but would benefit from further refactoring.
 - Website changes made by supported job sources may break scraper functionality.
 - Company blacklist can only be set directly through the database.